Life-Saving Acute Stroke Team Training

 Prof Grunwald strongly believes that “simulation training can save lives.”
 That is the guiding principle behind the Stroke Simulation Training Center at Anglia Ruskin University – Faculty of Medicine.

-The simulation training center uses the 3D Systems ANGIO Mentor Suite for training physicians and their teams in complex stroke procedures.
+The simulation training center uses the Surgical Science ANGIO Mentor Suite for training physicians and their teams in complex stroke procedures.
 The principle benefits and advantages of the simulator for their simulation program are:

 Team Training – A 4-Day Advanced Course was set up in which all the medical professionals from the Southend University Hospital go through repetitive training sessions not only in the field of stroke but how to deal with complications, carotid stenting, and aneurysm coiling.
 “Team Training was set up using the ANGIO Mentor Suite where we can simulate not only complex procedures but the whole pathway including anesthesia and patient management.”
 The ANGIO Mentor Suite allows for the reinforcement of non-technical skills in Team Training: enhancing communication skills, optimizing coordination and cooperation within the team and improving decision-making in both routine and emergency situations.”
 We also use video cameras during the simulation procedure so that different teams can watch how one of the team performs.”
 The ANGIO Mentor Suite simulator allows us to practice the stroke treatment procedure including complications as a team in a safe and controlled environment.
 “This realistic training for physicians and whole cathlab teams is especially important for stroke treatment.
 It unites the multidisciplinary team, defines individual roles, and allows an optimized flow of the work process.”